chainstack/docs/docs/subgraphs/tutorial/deploy-lido-subgraph.md

 This means if we use the actual smart contract address to set up our subgraph project, we will download the ABI of the proxy contract, which is not what we need.
 The implementation contract is deployed [here](https://etherscan.io/address/0x47ebab13b806773ec2a2d16873e2df770d130b50).

-### Configuring the Subgraph
+### Configuring the subgraph

 A subgraph project consists of three main files:

-- `schema.graphql`: this file defines the data sources we actually want to index, and how to query said data.
+* `schema.graphql`: this file defines the data sources we actually want to index, and how to query said data.
-- `subgraph.yaml`: the subgraph manifest YAML file contains references to the contract ABIs, Graph QL schemas, and assembly script mappings, amongst other things.
+* `subgraph.yaml`: the subgraph manifest YAML file contains references to the contract ABIs, Graph QL schemas, and assembly script mappings, amongst other things.
-- `Subgraph mappings`: mappings define event handlers in charge of managing and storing data on The Graph node.
+* `Subgraph mappings`: mappings define event handlers in charge of managing and storing data on The Graph node.

 Let us define a query for our subgraph.